xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 - here is what counts as bad tension and collapse
 - here are experiments that can tell the difference

-The 131 S problems in this folder are the first large scale stress test:
+The 131 S problems in this folder are the first large-scale stress test:

-- each file takes a famous problem
+- Each file takes a famous problem.
-- rewrites it in tension language at the effective layer
+- It rewrites that problem in tension language at the effective layer.
-- attaches concrete experimental patterns that an AI system or a research lab could in principle run
+- It attaches concrete experimental patterns that an AI system or a research lab could in principle run.
 - The pack does not contain final answers.
 It contains tension blueprints that only become interesting when a human or an AI with imagination pushes them against real systems.

 ---